prashclouds/CloudWatch-Alarm/Readme.md

 ###### Installation
  * create a lamdba function with Python 3.7 compiler
-    * role having access to AmazonEC2,CloudWatch,AmazonSNS
+    * create role having access to AmazonEC2,CloudWatch,AmazonSNS
-    * rule  Service Name
+    * create rule
       - Under cloud watch need to create rule .
 Select Event Patterns
       - Here, Service Name is set to Auto Scaling
       - Event type is set to Instance Launch and Terminate